komxun/Cpp-in-21-days-Part1/README.md

 # About C++
 C++ is a compiled languages, meaning you can distribute the executable program (.exe) to people who don’t have the compiler.
 C++ fully supports object-oriented programming (OOP), including encapsulation, inheritance, and polymorphism.

 Encapsulation is the property of being a self-contained unit.
 You can accomplish data hiding with encapsulation.
-Changes can be made to workings of program without affecting the operation of the program.With inheritance, you can declare a new type that is an extension of an existing type and add additional capabilities.
+Changes can be made to workings of program without affecting the operation of the program.
+With inheritance, you can declare a new type that is an extension of an existing type and add additional capabilities.
 The program may respond differently than the original one but a user does not have to know about these differences.
 This is Polymorphism, the same name taking many forms.

 ## The Process of Creating the Program
-1. Create a source code file with a .cpp extension
+1. Create a source code file with a `.cpp` extension
-2. Compile the source code to create an object file (.obj or .o extension) with the Compiler
+2. Compile the source code to create an object file (`.obj` or `.o` extension) with the Compiler
-3. Link the object file with any needed libraries to produce an executable program (.exe)
+3. Link the object file with any needed libraries to produce an executable program (`.exe`)

 ## The Anatomy of a C++ Program
-- The # symbol signals the preprocessor
+- The `#` symbol signals the preprocessor
-- #include is a preprocessor instruction meaning that “What follows is a file-name.
+- `#include` is a preprocessor instruction meaning that “What follows is a file-name.
 Find that file, read it, and place it right here”
-- iostream is a file in the directory that holds all the include files for your compiler
+- `iostream` is a file in the directory that holds all the include files for your compiler
-- main() is a special function that’s called automatically when your program starts.
-Every C++ program has a main() function
+- `main()` is a special function that’s called automatically when your program starts.
+Every C++ program has a `main()` function
-- For best practice, main() should be specified to return integer value 0
+- For best practice, `main()` should be specified to return integer value 0

 # Using the Standard Namespace
-- Declare to use the standard namespace (std)
+- Declare to use the standard namespace (`std`)
-- std::endl  is used to enter a new line to the console
+- `std::endl`  is used to enter a new line to the console
-- std::endl is preferable to the use of \n because endl is adapted to the operating system in use.
+- `std::endl` is preferable to the use of `\n` because endl is adapted to the operating system in use.

 https://github.com/komxun/Cpp-in-21-days-Part1/blob/068273d47c433c7fa56719e12f97d39bdf59fbfb/Day%202%20-%20Anatomy%20of%20C%2B%2B%20program/using_using.cpp#L1-L23